-Hurray, it’s National Pink day!
+Hurray, it’s National Pinky day!
 If you have a young daughter in your house like I do, you likely celebrate the color year-round so today, I’d like to turn your focus to your pink-y toe (get it?)

 Most of us think of bunions as bony protuberances that develop beneath your big toe, but did you know that these painful growths can show up beneath your pinky toe, too?